 To make your spicy chile sauce, combine 15 oz. of tomato sauce, ¼ cup tomato paste, ¼ cup apple cider vinegar, ¼ cup brown sugar, 2 chopped jalapeno peppers (or whatever peppers you like), a teaspoon of garlic powder, and chile powder, ½ teaspoon each of dry mustard and onion powder, ¼ teaspoon of allspice and 2 tablespoons of vegan Worcestershire sauce in a food processor.
 If you want it extra spicy, you can add a pinch of red pepper flakes.
 Process until smooth, taste for seasoning adjustments, and keep in a jar in the fridge.

 10. Thai Curry Paste

-To make your own red curry paste, toast 1 tablespoon cumin seeds and 2 teaspoons coriander seeds for a few minutes until darkened and fragrant.
-Then combine with ½ teaspoon black pepper, 1 tablespoon cilantro stems, 5 rehydrated red chili peppers, 4 garlic cloves, 3 tablespoon lemongrass, 1 minced shallot, 1 ½ tablespoons fresh grated galangal or ginger, the zest of 2 Kefir limes, and salt to taste.
+To make your red curry paste, toast 1 tablespoon cumin seeds and 2 teaspoons coriander seeds for a few minutes until darkened and fragrant.
+Then combine with ½ teaspoon black pepper, 1 tablespoon cilantro stems, 5 rehydrated red chili peppers, 4 garlic cloves, 3 tablespoons lemongrass, 1 minced shallot, 1 ½ tablespoon fresh grated galangal or ginger, the zest of 2 Kefir limes, and salt to taste.
 Blend it all into a smooth paste.

 For more Animal, Earth, Life, Vegan Food, Health, and Recipe content published daily, subscribe to the One Green Planet Newsletter!
 Lastly, being publicly-funded gives us a greater chance to continue providing you with high-quality content.
 Please consider supporting us by donating!